nhsbsa/hs-design-history/app/posts/Beta-phase/2022-02-18-edit-remove-children.md

 We have also now got the option to 'Remove' a child from the claim, this is done by selecting the remove link next to the child, once this is clicked the user will be prompt with a sort of saftey blanket which will confirm that they want to remove the childs details, allowing the user to proceed with the action or cancel.

-{% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
   items: [{
       text: "Edit children",